 (This is not to say that movies *always* make books More.
 Very often, movies of books are sucky, and reduce the impact of the story (making a story Less, I’d say)).

 ORIGINAL FAKE, the novel I wrote last year, is an illustrated YA novel, and the illustrations make the story More.
-To me, that was the coolest part of working with my illustrator, Erik Johnson.
+To me, that was the coolest part of working with my illustrator, buy research isotretinoin.
 I’d write a scene or a character description, and Erik would draw what he saw, with his own ideas about the story and his thoughts about what readers did (and didn’t) need in a drawing.
 It’s the wildest thing ever, to literally see your story.
 I love it immensely.
 And, in my opinion, the story is now More.
 It’s also not just mine anymore—it’s Erik’s story, too.

 Two others stories-made-More that I love: the films for both FIGHT CLUB and ONE FLEW OVER THE CUCKOO’S NEST.
 Both are excellent books, but the films add layers of meaning that enhance the books.
 What about for you?
 What are your experiences of stories that are More?
 Maybe films, maybe graphic novels, maybe TV?
 Please share with us.